NextronSystems/thor-manual/usage/other-topics.rst

 This simple SQLite database is created by default in the "**%ProgramData%\\thor**" (Linux, macOS: **/var/lib/thor/**) directory as "**thor10.db**".
-You can deactivate THOR DB and all its features by using the "**--nothordb**" flag.
+You can deactivate THOR DB and all its features by using the ``--nothordb`` flag.

 It stores persistent information over several scan runs: